mattermost/mattermost-handbook/company/about-mattermost/mindsets.md

 ## RAPID for Complex Projects

-When practical, projects and decision making should be run at the lowest possible level of the organization, by people who are closest to the facts and data.
+When practical, projects and decision-making should be run at the lowest possible level of the organization, by people who are closest to the facts and data.

 When a project is complex and involves many stakeholders, a different approach may be needed.
 We use a RAPID framework for complex, multi-stakeholder projects where clarity in the roles of stakeholders is vital.